josefsbreakfast/Polaris-Protocol/Disruption_Kit/Containment_Scripts/⚖️_containment_contract_trace.md

-# containment_contract_trace.md
+# Containment Contract Trace
-**Polaris Protocol Node** — 2025-08-07
+**First created:** 2025-08-07 **Last updated:** 2025-08-12
 *Unconsented Containment, Metadata Silencing & Covert NDAs*

 ---

 ## 🔍 Overview

-This Polaris node documents the forensic hypothesis that Chloe VoiceX Birney is the subject of **containment architecture equivalent to an NDA**, despite never signing one.
+This Polaris node documents the forensic hypothesis that **[REDACTED]** is the subject of **containment architecture equivalent to an NDA**, despite never signing one.
 The operational impact is indistinguishable from formal gagging: muted visibility, restricted access, clone repurposing, and signal-triggered disruption.
 This file assembles the evidence and frameworks involved.

 ---